openlilylib/snippets/notation-snippets/shaping-bezier-curves/README.md

 ### TODOs:

-make sure specyfying coords relative to noteheads works well in case of ties as well.

 modes to implement:
 - (for outer pts) relative to the notehead, stem or beam (?)
 - (for inner pts) relative to outer pts